A noob’s guide to a playable, cost-effective retro game collection

 Is there any good reason to start collecting retro games?
 Depends on who you ask.

 The best advice I can offer, and what most of the retro gaming community on Twitter seems to agree on, is that you need to know why you’re collecting, and stick to your goals.
-Remember the reason why you’re collecting retro games.
+Remember the reason why you’re collecting retro games to begin with.

 My reason for collecting is simply that these old games are fun to play.
 But if you’re the type of person that feels immense pleasure by simply admiring a shelf full of (mostly crappy) games, then that can be a legitimate reason, too.